toniebox-reverse-engineering/teddycloud_web/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+If you changed the default ports, adapt the links above accordingly.

 ### `npm test`